stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     account.removeGroup(group);

-For more information about removing accounts from groups, see the <a href="#group-memberships">Group Memberships section</a>.
+For more information about removing accounts from groups, see the <a href="#group-membership-delete">Delete a Group Membership section</a>.

 <a class="anchor" name="account-enable"></a>
 #### Enable or Disable an Account